-Floods are New Zealand's number one hazard in terms of frequency, losses and declared civil defence emergencies.
-Floods can cause injury and loss of life, damage to property and infrastructure, loss of stock, and contamination of water and land.
+rumber one hazard in terms of frequency, losses and declared civil defence emergencies.
+Floods can cause injury and loss of life, damage to property and infrastructure, loss of stock, and contamination of water and conta and land.

 River Floods: continuous heavy rain causing river levels to rise and overtop